keerthikasetipali/RAG_LLAMA/README.md

-Here's a sample README file template for your RAG (Retrieval-Augmented Generation) question-answering system using LLaMA:

----

 # RAG Question Answering System with LLaMA

 This repository contains the implementation of a **Question Answering System** using **RAG (Retrieval-Augmented Generation)** with the **LLaMA model**.
 The system allows users to input questions and receive contextually relevant answers by leveraging pre-existing documents for enhanced accuracy.